 As part of the CI pipeline, testing can be fully automated.
 To implement unit tests, you can use the UnitTesting module, which is available in the Mendix App Store.
 In addition, testers and developers alike can use the Mendix Application Test Suite, a Selenium-based test service for automated UI testing.
 Third-party testing tools and services like Selenium, JMeter, and Gatling can also be integrated in the CI pipeline.

 For more information, see Continuous Integration and Testing.
 And for details on using third-party testing tools, see the section How Does Mendix Support Third-Party Testing Tools? in Test Automation & Quality Assurance.

 2.5 Deploying Phase

-During development with the Desktop Modeler, you can run your application locally on your machine while you are experimenting with the development of new features.
+During development with Mendix Studio Pro, you can run your application locally on your machine while you are experimenting with the development of new features.
 And in addition to publishing apps in the Mendix Cloud, you can run your app locally when you do not want to share your app with others stakeholders yet.

-From both the Desktop Modeler and Web Modeler, you can easily publish your app directly in the Mendix Cloud with a single click.
-This immediately makes the app available as a Free App for up to 10 users, either for development or production use.
+From both Mendix Studio Pro and Mendix Studio, you can easily publish your app directly in the Mendix Cloud with a single click.
+This immediately makes the app available as a Free App, either for development or production use.

-Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to the test and acceptance environments before it is finally released to the production environment.
+Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to further environments, such as an acceptance environment. before it is finally released to the production environment.